-The practice had an efficient appointment system to respond to patients' needs.
+The practice had an appointment system to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment were seen the same day.
-Patients told us they had enough time during their appointment and did not feel rushed.
+Feedback from a patient suggested this was not always the case.
+Two slots were reserved for each dentist and when these were filled patients were asked to come and wait.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.